| Texas

 corridor would have been divvied up:

-lanes, four each way (A on the diagram below)
+lanes, two each way (A on the diagram below)

 vehicle lanes, three each way (B)